 Lower units than on the policy or application could be caused by:

-This article was authored by Kayley Dana, Quentin Fox, Lizbeth Cuatecontzi and Christian Senecal of AmWINS Transportation Underwriters.
+This article was authored by Kayley Dana, Quentin Fox, and Lizbeth Cuatecontzi of Amwins Transportation Underwriters.
 Learn more about ATU's capabilities at amwins.com/atu.